 1. Diary.
 Try keeping a diary of your headaches (including dates, times, symptoms and possible triggers).
 This will help you and your doctor to identify any patterns, especially if your headaches are linked to your menstrual cycle.

 2. Healthy lifestyle.
 Minimise alcohol, caffeine and any other known headache triggers.
 Take some aerobic exercise and aim to get enough sleep with a regular routine.

 3. Talk to your doctor.
 Headaches can be caused by a number of different conditions, many of which can be treated effectively once they are diagnosed.

 4. Relax.
 Other recommended measures include yoga and acupuncture.

 WOULD HORMONE REPLACEMENT THERAPY (HRT) HELP?

-HRT is not a treatment for migraines, although women with migraines can use certain types of HRT to control other menopausal symptoms.
-Women with headaches have a variable response to HRT.
+HRT is not a treatment for migraines, although those with migraines can use certain types of HRT to control other menopausal symptoms.
+People with headaches have a variable response to HRT.
 Overall, migraines generally get worse with hormone treatment.

 If you are taking HRT to control other menopausal symptoms and find that it makes your headaches worse, you may benefit from switching to a transdermal preparation (HRT patch or gel), or from a reduced dose of oestrogen.

-For women with migraines, a transdermal preparation (HRT patch or gel) is usually the safest.
-This is because women who regularly experience migraines may be at risk of certain conditions.
+For those with migraines, a transdermal preparation (HRT patch or gel) is usually the safest.
+This is because those who regularly experience migraines may be at risk of certain conditions.
 Taking the HRT transdermally greatly reduces this risk.

-Although HRT is beneficial for some women, it is not suitable for everyone.
+Although HRT is beneficial for some, it is not suitable for everyone.
 Speak to your doctor about whether it is right for you.